 - Movies are being made about it: Escape Fire, The Mindfulness Movie, Focus the Mind

-- U.S. Senator Tim Ryan wrote a book called The Mindful Nation and is advocating mindfulness across the board.
+- U.S. Senator Tim Ryan wrote a book called The Mindful Nation and advocates mindfulness across the board.

 - Oprah and Arianna are always talking about it.

 - Schools are teaching it.